ECBSU/genomics-scripts/Functional-annotation/KEGGstand_publication_versionWIP/Database_generation/README.md

 is significantly larger, and running the corresponding script will take several hours.
 The generated database will be approx. 27Mb.

 ## Important notes
 Both scripts query the KEGG server.
 KEGG monitors their traffic and will break connection if excessive traffic is generated.
-I thus recommend to not combine running these scripts with other KEGG-related activities.
+It is thus not recommended to run these scripts in parallel with each other or other KEGG downloads.

 The scripts include several measures to minimize and handle disconnects.
 However, if KEGG disallows connection for a prolonged time (10 consecutive minutes), the script will exit.
 The script will store its current progress, and if called again using the same output file, will check it's progress and continue where it left off.
-This functionality also allows the scripts to update existing databases to the current version of KEGG.

 ## Input
-The scripts both take only a single argument, which is the name/path of the database that it will generate.
+The scripts both take only a single argument, which is the path of the database output to be generated.

 Example command:
 ```